 20. 69% of employees would work more if their employers appreciated them.

-21. HR stats show that happy employees can increase productivity by 31% and sales by 37%.
+21. HR figures show that happy employees can increase productivity by 31% and sales by 37%.

 A positive and motivating work environment encourages employees to give their best, which translates into higher productivity.
-That is further confirmed by human resources stats from a research made by the Harvard Business Review (HBR) and the University of Warwick.
+That is further confirmed by these human resources facts from a research made by the Harvard Business Review (HBR) and the University of Warwick.

 22. 79% of executives say that the redesign of the performance management system is important.

 Performance processes are changing.
 For 79% of executives, the redesign of the performance management system is a priority.
 They also emphasize that new strategies need to be incorporated, such as effective feedback, goal setting, and assertive communication with employees.